 How would you compare the friendships you have with moms to the friends you had before you became a mom?
 Having these mom friends has been great - the fact that these people are going through the exact same thing as you is a big plus, you will never feel alone and you can always reach out to them.
 When you become a parent, 90% of your conversation is going to be about your child - it just happens.
 I don't have any friends here in Amsterdam who don't have kids, but I do find it hard to keep the conversation going sometimes with the friends back in Berlin because other than my child, not much is going on in my life.
 I think it can be really hard on friendships if you don't both have this significant experience to relate to each other; I don't want to hear about your dating story while I have my baby throwing up on me right now!
 Thanks Maren, we'll definitely pass that tip along to other (expecting or new) moms looking to connect with other mamas in their area!
 And enjoy that prosecco for us!

-This post was sponsored by Huddle, a new video messaging app for sharing personal moments with family and friends in a more meaningful way.
-Whether you're looking for a fun way to stay in touch with a mom friend who lives halfway across the world or a mama group in your same city, Huddle brings you closer.
+This post was sponsored by Adelee, the new messaging app for sharing personal photos and videos to help cultivate better, closer relationships with the people who matter most to you.
+Whether you're looking for a fun way to stay in touch with a mama friend who lives halfway across the world or even in the same city, Huddle brings you closer.
 Available for download from the App Store now.